NikosKodo/bank-backend-metadata-service/README.md

-# bank-backend-metadata-service
+## bank-backend-metadata-service

-REST API for managing datasets and data elements metadata.
+A small REST API for managing datasets and data elements metadata.
 Built with Django REST Framework.

-# Bank Metadata Service with Django
+## Bank Metadata Service with Django

-A small REST API that manages metadata.

 It allows clients to define:
 - **Datasets**: business entities such as Customer, Account, Transaction